 Autoimmune Hemolytic Anemia

-The following factors increase your chance of developing autoimmune hemolytic anemia:
+Risk FactorsFactors that may increase your risk of developing autoimmune hemolytic anemia include:

 - Recent viral infections

-- Current medications of the types that can cause autoimmune hemolytic anemia
+- Taking medications that can cause autoimmune hemolytic anemia

 - Cancer or leukemia